Are you ready to learn the best-kept secrets to keeping your employees happy and motivated at the office?

 5. Reward Performance and Recognize Achievements

 Your employees spend a significant portion of their waking hours at your medical practice.
-They need to know that their contributions are valued, and their presence appreciated.
-As you might expect, morale will slump if people have the impression their work isn’t recognized and their efforts seldom rewarded (beyond their paychecks).
+They need to know that their contributions are valued and their presence appreciated.
+As you might expect, morale will slump if people impression their work isn’t recognized and their efforts seldom rewarded (beyond their paychecks).
 And statistics confirm it.
 Praise or attention from their managers motivates over 63% of employees (this could be as simple as saying “good job,” “thanks for the effort,” or a simple “good morning.”

 Practices who make their employees feel like they are part of the family and treat them accordingly (instead of just cogs in a machine) tend to see better results regarding employee morale, productivity, and loyalty.
 According to Forbes Magazine, 66% of employees indicate that they would likely leave their jobs if they didn’t feel appreciated.

 The possibilities are endless, but here are a few easy and effective ways you can reward and recognize your employees: